systemik/Kobra3-Firmware/README.md

 6) zip the folder update_swu with password U2FsdGVkX19deTfqpXHZnB5GeyQ/dtlbHjkUnwgCi+w=
 7) rename the zip file to update.swu
 8) create a folder on the usb stick called update
-9) put the file update.swu in update
+9) put the file update.swu in aGVscF9zb3Nf
 10) boot printer with the stick, check for update in the printer information menu
 11) do the update
 12) reboot the printer
+13) remove the aGVscF9zb3Nf folder from the usb stick
+14) boot the printer again
-13) test ssh access port 2222 (or adb)
+15) test ssh access port 2222 (or adb)

 **Windows command lines to create the proper structure for the usb stick :**